lacemap/lacemap.github.io/.github/CONTRIBUTING.md

 The major task for moderators: maintain [map-data.js], delete/correct obsolete items and add new items, fix broken links.

+A note on privacy.
+For those exposing their private collections:
+Put the marker on some public square or pond in the neighbourhood.

 A syntactical mistake with commas, quotes or brackets does not just affect the changed item but renders the map empty.
 So prepare your changes with a local copy or public fork.
 In case of [panic] you can revert a pull request.